Skip to Content

 That’s when I came across a really neat trick from a fellow blogger.
 Nesting with Grace calls it her “magic light trick.”
 I was sold!

-In a nutshell, she shares how she purchased “puck lights” with a remote and simply placed them inside a wall sconce.
+In a nutshell, she shares how she purchased LED “puck lights” with a remote and simply placed them inside a wall sconce.
 This was genius!

 Let me share the details.